janosh/matbench-discovery/data/wbm/readme.md

 ## 🔗 &thinsp; Links to raw WBM data files

 Links to WBM data files have proliferated.
-This is an attempt to keep track of all of them.
+This is an attempt to keep track of them.

 Initial structures (after element substitution but before DFT relaxation) were sent as Google Drive links via email by Hai-Chen Wang on 2021-09-01.